Skip to content

 Settings Lists

-A settings list is a series of settings that have are grouped with each other.
+A settings list is a series of settings that are grouped with each other.
 Sometimes, these lists have tools at the bottom.
 These tools can be any of these:

 1. Enable all options